eltos/pre-commit-hook-lxml/README.md

 using the [tostring] function of the [lxml] project.
 By default, indentation details are picked from the [editorconfig] settings and mapped as best as possible to the capabilities of the [tostring] function, i.e. either a number of spaces, or indent using tabs.
+The default is also to unify the line-endings of the reformatted files (per file), and to add an extra space at the end of self-closing tags -- for extra readability.

   [pre-commit]: https://pre-commit.com/
   [hook]: ./.pre-commit-hooks.yaml